cmsc389T-fall2023/cmsc389T-fall2023/Projects/P2/README.md

 sagars729
 Team0
 ```

-_You may submit to gradescope as many times as you want prior to the deadline to recieve autograder feedback._
+_You may submit to gradescope as many times as you want prior to the deadline to receive autograder feedback.*

 ## Implementation